-Importantly, the degree to which social practices are performed at these levels is influenced both by personal and contextual factors, as seen in the top part of Figure 1.
-Tourists' personal resources - the stock of skills, tools, knowledge or know-how (Korkman, 2006), can determine whether a more or less participatory role in co-creation practices is adopted; i.e. whether tourists detach themselves, co-create with family and friends, or interact with strangers on the Communitas level.
-For instance, Levy and Getz's (2012) research indicates that personality, perceived similarity and mood have impact on the degree to which outdoor tour participants engage with strangers.
+In the above framework tourists' co-creation practices are therefore represented on three interlinked levels: 'Tourist'; 'Social Bubble' and 'Communitas'.
+Importantly, the degree to which social practices are performed at these levels is influenced both by personal and contextual factors.
+Individuals' personal resources - the stock of skills, tools, knowledge or know-how, can determine whether a more or less participatory role in co-creation practices is adopted (Prebensen and Foss, 2011).
+For instance, Levy and Getz's (2012) research indicates that personality, perceived similarity and mood impact on the degree to which outdoor tour participants engage with strangers.